 I well remember that meeting & in particular Lambert’s excitement at having found an organisation that mirrored his passion, not just for dentistry, but for all things excellent!

 We both felt greatly welcomed & basked in the special social ambience that the meetings had.
-He felt truly inspired & he determined that he would like to see & experience more of the same.
+He felt truly inspired and he was determined that he would like to see & experience more of the same.
 Where better to go, therefore, than to the founding academy?

 In August 1987, having procured a much sought after invitation to attend from David Garber, we took our young daughters off to California & participated in our first American Academy meeting.
 This pattern became the norm & we attended both the European & American Academy meetings annually from that moment on.